 Fr.
 Michael shares some of the culture and ethos of the Chaldean people.
 He points out that they are a hard working and industrious people.
 Coming from an agrarian society they acclimated well to San Diego, California, where 70% of grocery stores and liquor stores are owned by Chaldeans.

 Although they have been heavily persecuted in their homeland, there are over 800,00 Chaldeans world-wide.
 After reading this booklet, you will know a bit more about this group whose history goes back thousands of years.
-And, if you are fortunate, perhaps you will be able educated on how to welcome them to your neighborhood!
+And, if you are fortunate, perhaps you can properly educate yourself on how to welcome your Chaldean neighbor to the neighborhood!

 Let in the Light Publishing and its products are subject to the laws and governance of the United States of America. © 2014 Let in the Light Publishing.
 All rights reserved